 Commemorated Tyne Cot Memorial, Zonnebeke, Belgium, Panel ref 11 and Radcliffe on Trent War Memorial

-The family were living at Burton on Trent.
-Joseph W. Hull was the son of William Hull of Radcliffe on Trent and his wife Emma.
+Age 1 living at Burton on Trent with father William Hull of Radcliffe on Trent and mother Emma.
 Father was employed on railway baggage enquiries.

 Mother died 1893.
 Father died 1897.